Best Soundbars Android Central 2020

 Perfect soundbar for most people

-Bose has been in the sound game for quite a while, and the Solo 5 is a great pick as it offers excellent sound and looks sleek.
+Bose has been in the sound game for a while, and the Soundbar 500 is an excellent pick as it offers exceptional sound and looks sleek.

 Yamaha also includes the ability to stream music over Bluetooth, along with using either the included remote or the accompanying smartphone app.
 Plus, there is a wireless subwoofer packaged in the bundle so you can get just the right amount of bass for your favorite movie, TV show, or music playlist.